 Using a competitor’s 12.8TbE switch as a leaf switch is just overkill for today’s deployments because the majority of top-of-rack switches have 48 downlink ports of 50GbE.
 By doing the math to get to a non-blocking ratio, the switches need 6 ports of 400 or 12 ports of 200GbE, resulting in a total of 4.8TbE.
 There is no added value to paying for unused switching capacity.

-By the way, NVIDIA offers a 200GbE development kit for people who want to take the SN3700 Ethernet switch for a test drive.
+By the way, NVIDIA offers networking proof of concept test kits to take the Spectrum Ethernet switch for a test drive.

 Deploying or upgrading a data center in 2020?
 Make sure to take into consideration the following:

 - The market is dynamic, and past trends may assist you in predicting future ones

 - Select your switch-to-switch and NIC-to-switch speed according to your requirements